-- Demonstrate core knowledge of key issues, current and seminal research literature, conceptual frameworks, and research tools that indicate the acquisition and application of skills and abilities in Research and Computational Methods, Knowledge Discovery and Health Informatics, and Health Systems and Policy;
+- Demonstrate core knowledge of key issues, current and seminal research literature, conceptual frameworks, and research tools that show the acquisition and application of skills and abilities in Public Health, Research and Computational Methods, Knowledge Discovery and Health Informatics, and Health Systems and Policy;

 - Develop high-level content expertise in one or more broad fields and/or applications in health services delivery, management, health data analytics, and health care finance, concordant with the student’s concentration and specialization;

 - Demonstrate knowledge of the complexity of the health system;

 - Synthesize the process of constructing policy and management alternatives based on decision support/selection metrics for options;

 - Demonstrate knowledge of the organization, delivery, and financing of health care services and the impact on public health;

 - Design and conduct research from idea conception to study design, data collection, selection, and application of appropriate analytic methods, interpretation of results, publication of findings, and translation to management programs and policies;

 - Communicate scientific findings effectively through written and oral methods to technical and lay audiences; and

 - Uphold standards of professional and scholarly integrity in interactions with peers and the community at large.